 The FCA must issue a ‘decision notice’ where, after considering the representations a firm or individual has made on a warning notice (or if none are made) it decides to take action.

 The RDC is the FCA’s decision-maker for various types of decision notice, including those deciding to take the types of action set out above in relation to ‘warning notices’ and additionally to refuse to authorise a firm or approve an individual, where that refusal is opposed by the firm or individual.
-In these additional cases, the warning notice will have been issued by another FCA committee, the Regulatory Transactions Committee (RTC), and the RDC only becomes involved if representations are made by the firm or individual concerned.
+In these additional cases, the warning notice will have been issued by the executive decision maker, and the RDC only becomes involved if representations are made by the firm or individual concerned.

 The FCA must issue a ‘first supervisory notice’ if it decides that action should be taken to intervene in relation to a firm by imposing a variation of permission and/or requirement(s).The firm or individual may then make representations to the FCA.
 If the FCA decides, following representations, that a variation and/or requirement(s) should remain in place, it will issue a ‘second supervisory notice’.